Rosacea Types, Triggers, & Treatment Options - Gladskin

 Erythematotelangiectatic Rosacea (ETR)

 ETR is the form of rosacea that most people are familiar with.
-This type causes blushing or redness across the nose and cheeks, but it can also appear on the forehead, scalp, chin, and neck if allowed to worsen without treatment.
+This type causes flushing or redness across the nose and cheeks, but it can also appear on the forehead, scalp, chin, and neck if allowed to worsen without treatment.
 Less common symptoms of ETR include warmth or tingling in the affected areas or the skin getting dry and scaly.
 By not treating it, not only will symptoms escalate, but time between cycles will decrease and length of flare-ups will increase.

 Papulopustular Rosacea